 Causes of perichondritis include

-Because the cartilage’s blood supply is provided by the perichondrium, separation of the perichondrium from both sides of the cartilage may lead to avascular necrosis and a deformed pinna (called cauliflower ear).
+Because the cartilage’s blood supply is provided by the perichondrium, separation of the perichondrium from both sides of the cartilage may lead to avascular necrosis and a deformed pinna (called cauliflower ear) in a matter of weeks.
 Septic necrosis may also ensue, often with infection by gram-negative bacilli.

 Symptoms include redness, pain, and swelling.
 The course of perichondritis can be indolent, recurrent, long-term, and destructive.

-Perichondrial abscesses are incised, and a drain is left in place for 24 to 72 h.
+Perichondrial abscesses are incised, and a drain is left in place for 24 to 72 hours.
 Systemic antibiotics are initiated with a fluoroquinolone or an aminoglycoside plus a semisynthetic penicillin.
 Subsequent antibiotic choice is guided by culture and sensitivity.
 Warm compresses may help.
 It is important to ensure that the perichondrium is reapproximated to the cartilage to maintain the blood supply to the cartilage and prevent necrosis.
-Reapproximation is ensured by inserting 1 or 2 mattress sutures through the entire thickness of the pinna, preferably through dental rolls on both sides of the pinna.
+Reapproximation is ensured by inserting 1 or 2 mattress sutures through the entire thickness of the pinna, preferably through dental rolls on both sides of the pinna (1 Treatment reference Perichondritis of the ear can be a diffuse inflammatory, but not necessarily infectious, process resulting in diffuse swelling, redness, and pain of the pinna, or an abscess between the cartilage... read more ).